Scienta/infrastructure/docs/proxmox-datacenter-overview.md

 - Infrastructure networks use stable, reserved addresses for gateways, control-plane services, and monitoring endpoints.
 - Dynamic allocation is not part of the initial design; guest addressing is recorded and allocated explicitly from tenant-owned prefixes.
 - EVPN VNets do not depend on Proxmox-generated Router Advertisements for SLAAC.
+- External BGP export is prefix-selective; not every VRF route is exposed to every upstream peer.

 ## Tenant and network boundary